Autodesk-Forge/forge-autodesk.takeoff.api-postman.collection/README.md

+<h1>DEPRECATED</h1>
+This repository has been deprecated and all its content was moved to the new one located here https://github.com/autodesk-platform-services/aps.takeoff.api-postman.collection

 # Autodesk Takeoff API Documentation Postman Collection

 This repository contains the following API collections which could help you understand the usage of Autodesk Takeoff APIs: